This guide will show you how to return to running after injury as soon as possible!

 One of the most common mistakes we see runners make when they are returning to running from injury is doing too much too soon.

-This is usually due to a lack of proper understanding about their injury (the actual cause, and how long it had been brewing before becoming symptomatic).
+This is usually due to a lack of proper understanding of their injury.

 Does this sound familiar?

 Sally then decided to rest for 3 days to “really let it settle down”.

 Unfortunately during her next run, the pain started at 5km and became so painful that she had to stop her run early and limp home.
 Her knee felt like it had a “knife sticking into the side of it”.

 Finally, coming to terms with the fact that her knee wasn’t going to improve, Sally booked in for a massage.

 Plus reluctantly gave herself three full weeks of no running.